AndCre87/andreacremaschi.github.io/index.md

 ## About my work
 I am a PostDoc Fellow in Statistics at the Yale-NUS College, in Singapore.

-I am originally from the area of Milano in Italy.

 My research interests include both the methodological and applied aspects of Statistics, particularly within the Bayesian framework.
 One of my main interests is Bayesian nonparametrics (BNP), and the use of flexible mixture